cablelabs/Streamlined_Onboarding_Demo/README.md

   * "Displays" a QR code that can be used to start the streamlined onboarding process

-For the sake of simplicity, this README assumes that these are the only two devices in use, and refers to them accordingly below.
+For the sake of simplicity, this README generally assumes that these are the only two devices in use, and refers to them accordingly below.

 ### Software Components